 A casino bonus is free money - but how do you know which one is the right one for you?
 Not all players or bonuses are alike.
 This article will guide you towards the right casino bonuses for your needs and playing habits.

 Types of Casino Bonuses Explained

 The most popular type of promotion in the online casino world is the wide range of deposit bonuses that are available.
-Casino bonuses compare to each other in different ways, and there are even no deposit bonuses that offer up opportunities to win real money prizes without having to wager anything (more on that later).
+Casino bonuses compare to each other in different ways, and there are even no deposit bonuses that offer up opportunities to win prizes without having to wager anything (more on that later).